CronaTheNeko/KinkyDungeonModDevUtils/README.md

 }
 ```
 Paste in the array from `MDUGetModFiles` into `assets` and this code will attempt to preload your assets while not risking crashing the game if anything goes wrong with PIXI

+## MDUGetFileOrderFiles
+This function returns all mod files that should be placed in a `fileorder` array for your mod's `mod.json`.
+Unlike `MDUGetModFiles`, this function includes `.js` and `.ks` files.

+Usage: With no parameters, this function will return all mod files relevant to a `fileorder` array.
+If you need to update your file list, you can pass an array of known file paths and this function will return the new ones.

+Effect: Returns an array of all mod files to be added to the `fileorder` array in your mod.json file.
+This array is also saved in `MDUAllModFiles` if you need to retrieve it later.

+### How to use MDUGetFileOrderFiles return value?
+The array returned includes all relevant mod files in the order they were loaded by the game.
+If this ordering works fine, there's technically no need to define `fileorder` in your mod.json.
+However, if you need to change this order, simply copy out the array returned, change the order to how you like/need it to be, and save that array in the `fileorder` property of your mod.json